10-06-2026 11:04:29 (GMT +02:00) Pretoria / Cape Town, South Africa

 The India Business Forum, which represents around 150 Indian companies in South Africa, have long bemoaned the delays in obtaining visas.

-Over the years, the Indian missions here have also held discussions with the South African government on this festering issue.
+the Indian missions here have also held discussions with the South African government on this festering issue.

 South African businesses have previously complained that the visa regime was an obstacle to attracting investments, including in the tourism industry.